How Safe Is Co-Sleeping?

 How to start co-sleeping safely

-As there are a few different approaches to co-sleeping, we’ll explore how to begin a safe co-sleeping routine.
+As there are a few different approaches to co-sleeping, we’ll explore how to begin a safe co-sleeping routine for each of them.

 How to start room-sharing co-sleeping

-Basically, room-sharing co-sleeping is the same process as if baby had their own room ‒ in their own crib (or bassinet), before they get overtired or overstimulated, ideally in the dark.
+Basically, room-sharing co-sleeping is the same process as if baby had their own room ‒ in their own crib (or bassinet).

 The hardest part is you fitting into that sleeping routine.

-Naturally, baby will be sleeping a considerable amount more than you (albeit in much shorter periods of time).
+Naturally, baby will be sleeping a considerable amount more than you (albeit in much shorter periods of time), and will likely go to bed earlier than you, so you may need to be extra quiet when you join them at your own bedtime.

 But it will make night-time feedings a little easier ‒ you won’t have to trek to another room and completely break your own sleep cycle.